-6 electives (at least two of which must be at the 300-level or above;)

-- 4 required courses:
+6 electives (at least two of which must be at the 300-level or above;) 4 required courses:

 - 1) Political Science 101, 102, or 103

 - 2) Political Science 315, 316, 317, or 318

 - 3) Political Science 392

-- 4) At least one of the following: Political Science 420, 421, 422, 424 or 425.
+4) At least one of the following: Political Science 420, 421, 422, 424 or 425.

 Political science majors must also satisfy an off-campus requirement.
 This requirement does not necessarily involve a specific course.
 Rather, students can satisfy this requirement by completing PSCI 395, 396, 397, a study abroad program, the Washington Semester, the Chicago Urban Studies Program, or a department approved May Term course.
 Students seeking to apply a May Term course to this requirement must obtain the department chair's approval for doing so prior to the beginning of the course.
 Political science majors are also encouraged to take relevant courses in the following areas: economics, history, philosophy, statistics, and sociology.
 Minor Sequence in Political Science:

 Students contemplating a minor in political science should consult with the department head before choosing courses.
-The minor consists of 6 courses, to include:
+The minor consists of 6 courses, to include: 1) At least one course from each of the two areas listed below: